tgross/devopsdaysmsp2018/content/_index.md

 # licensing requires monopoly

 {{% note %}}
-- professional certification w/o regulation or consequences is toothless and worthless (ex.
-CompTIA or ICS^2 or Project Management Institute)
-- professional organizations ethical requirements are typically about fair dealing and bare minimum safety guidelines
+professional certification w/o the consequences of regulation is basically toothless. we see lots and lots of useless rent-seeking certifications today already (CompTIA, Project Management Institute). it's worth considering what the side-effects of regulation-supported monopoly would be.
 {{% /note %}}

 ---